seay28/datasharingframework.github.io/docs/src/index.md

 features:
   - title: Introduction
     icon: read
-    details: Introduction to the DSF and informations about Use-Cases/Projects.
+    details: Introduction to the DSF and informations about Use-Cases/Projects
     link: /introduction/

   - title: Get Started
     icon: launch
-    details:  Get technical insights and install the DSF | Develop Process Plugins.
+    details: Get technical insights and install the DSF | Develop Process Plugins
     link: /stable/

   - title: Versions
-    icon: code
+    icon: software
-    details:
+    details: View all versions of DSF - from v0.9.x to v1.4.0
-    link:
+    link: /versions/

   - title: Publications
     icon: blog
-    details:
+    details: Take a look at some of our publications, awards and recorded lectures
+    link: /introduction/publications/

+  - title: For You
+    icon: creative
+    details: Customise DSF for your own project
+    link: /for-you/

+  - title: Hackathon
+    icon: guide
+    details: Joint technical consultation hour of the DSF community and the FDPG+
-    link:
+    link: /hackathon/

   - title: About Us
-    icon: creative
+    icon: info
     details: Contact, partners, the team behind the DSF and more...
 Join our community!
     link: /about/

   - title: GitHub
     icon: github
-    details: Take a look at the open-source reference implementation.
+    details: Take a look at the open-source reference implementation
     link: https://github.com/datasharingframework/dsf